Antonín Dvořák: Composer and organist

 (from at least 1874 to 1877).
 Nevertheless, Brahms had time and opportunity to appreciate Dvořák's 1874 submission.
-Botstein says that the jury's purpose was "to award financial support to talented composers in need" in the Austro-Hungarian Empire.
+Leon Botstein says that the jury's purpose was "to award financial support to talented composers in need" in the Austro-Hungarian Empire.
 The jury received a "massive submission" from Dvořák: "fifteen works including two symphonies, several overtures and a song cycle".
 Brahms was "visibly overcome" by the "mastery and talent" of Dvořák.
 The two symphonies were Dvořák's third and fourth, both of which had been premiered in Prague in the spring of 1874.

 Clapham gives the official report for the 1874 prize, saying Dvořák was a relatively impoverished music teacher who "has submitted 15 compositions, among them symphonies, which display an undoubted talent...The applicant... deserves a grant to ease his straitened circumstances and free him from anxiety in his creative work."
 It says he had not yet owned a piano.
 Before being married, he had lodged with five other men, one of whom owned a small "spinet" piano.

 In 1875, the year his first son was born, Dvořák composed his second string quintet, his 5th Symphony, Piano Trio No. 1, and Serenade for Strings in E. He again entered but this time did not win the Austrian State Prize.
 He did win it in 1876, and finally felt free to resign his position as an organist.
 In 1877, he wrote the Symphonic Variations, and Ludevít Procházka conducted its premiere in Prague.